 How might we visualize the user journey and experience to the stakeholders in TechBeacon?

-This photo shows the activities in a sprint which include sprint questions, map, and how might we notes.
+This photo shows the sprint activities, including sprint questions, a map, and a how-might-we note.

 Sketch & decide

-In the sketch phase, as a sprint master, I encouraged people to be creative, talked about their ideas and facilitated the voting on their ideas.
+In the sketch phase, as a sprint master, I encouraged people to be creative, talked about their ideas, and facilitated voting on them.
 To start, I asked the participants to share good examples they found.
 Then, we proceeded to the crazy 8s.
 Crazy 8s is the time where each participant would sketch eight ideas in eight minutes.
 After that, I invited people to talk about their crazy 8s.
-Then, we had another round of solution sketch.
+Then, we had another round of solution sketches.
 Participants again talked about their solution sketch, and then we had a silent vote on features.
 Lastly, as a team, we sketched our final storyboard.

 I created the above illustration to explain the sketching activities to the team.

 An example of crazy 8s in the design sprint

 In the prototyping phase, as a sprint master, I emphasized to the team the "fake it" philosophy for prototyping, assigned roles to team members, and helped the team decide on the right tool for prototyping.
 The group decided to use Google Slides for prototyping as it allowed synchronized collaborations.